 - Code quality and lock-in

-Looking at reviews and usage statistics of the product is always a good idea.
+Looking at reviews and usage statistics of a product is always a good idea.
 However, it should not be the only deciding factor.
 Both Divi and Elementor are popular page builders.
-If we look at BuiltWith website statistics, we can see that Elementor is in lead at the moment.
-1,899,238 live websites are using the Elementor (1,009,968 in the United States).
-At the same time, 1,422,727 live websites are using Divi (770,337 in the United States).
+If we look at BuiltWith website statistics, it’s obvious that Elementor is in the lead at the moment.
+3,499,761 live websites are using the Elementor (1,873,481 in the United States).
+At the same time, 1,771,550 live websites use Divi (947,271 in the United States).

 There is no free version of the Divi builder.
-However, you can try out Divi on elegant themes website, so you can decide which page builder is right for you.
+However, you can check out its demo on elegant themes website, so you can decide which page builder is right for you.

 Conclusion – Elementor vs Divi

 If you are making a single website, then Elementor has an edge with $49 per year.
-That said, the price difference is not that big so you should not decide which page builder to use just on price.
+That said, the price difference is not so much so you should not decide which page builder to use based on price alone.
 Both Elementor and Divi allow for upgrading of licenses.
 That way, you can start with a basic license and upgrade later on if you need to.

 User interface – Elementor vs Divi

 Both Elementor and Divi have good user interfaces.
 However, there are some key differences in user interface design.
-Where Elmentor has a more traditional UI with a sidebar, Divi overlays UI on top of the page preview.
+Where Elementor has a more traditional UI with a sidebar, Divi overlays UI on top of the page preview.
 Some people will prefer one over the other and there is no clear winner.
-It’s up to you to decide what you like more.
+It’s up to you to decide which one you prefer.